 In most cases you can legally increase the rent once every 12 months.
 Each year, the government sets a limit on the amount that rents can be increased (and exemptions).
 This limit is called a rent increase guideline.
-(For application for increases above the guideline, or for buildings exempt from rent controls, go to the RTB website directly.)
+(Click here for application for increases above the guideline.)

 Generally, you have to give a tenant three months' notice of a regular rent increase.
 A notice of rent increase must:

 You also must give the Residential Tenancies Branch a copy of this notice within 14 days of giving it to the tenant.
 A copy of the Notice of Rent Increase may be filed with the Branch on paper or electronically.
 If you file on paper, the Branch supplies the Notice of Rent Increase forms to landlords.
 You may use your own form as long as it has the same information as the Branch's form.